xgc1986/demo-ipresence/README.md

 docker-compose up
 ```

-You will need to enter in to the machine to execute tests or execute commands
+You will need to enter in to the machine to execute tests or execute commands.
 ```sh
 docker exec -it bash demo
 ```